G0maa/songify-app/elastic-search/readme.md

 # SRC: https://youtu.be/j61yfEfeJAE

 - Goes without saying that this is for headache-free local development only.
+- 1000x easier to use a cloud instance of Elasticsearch.

 1. You might have to run: `sysctl -w vm.max_map_count=262144`, to show `cat /proc/sys/vm/max_map_count`
 2. `docker network create elastic`